Arbitration in the United States: Validity and notice

+Modification

 A significant challenge to arbitrate agreements arose out of South Carolina through the case Hooters v.
 Phillips.
 In the 1999 case, a federal district court found that Hooters modified its dispute resolution rules in 1996 to be unfair enough that the court held that the agreement was unconscionable, partly due to Hooters requiring that all of the arbitrators in dispute resolution cases be selected from a list pre-approved by the company, which included Hooters managers.
-In April of 2022, the Court of Appeals for the Fourth Circuit found that in Coady v.
+In April 2022, the Court of Appeals for the Fourth Circuit found that in Coady v.
 Nationwide Motor Sales, because Nationwide Motor Sales' contract enabled them to be the sole party permitted to modify the contract that Coady signed.
 Citing Hooters v.
 Phillips, the court expressed when an employer has the ability “in whole or in part” to modify the arbitration provision without notice to its employees.
 California's Court of Appeal reached a similar conclusion in Peleg v.
 Neiman Marcus, in which a unilateral modification to an arbitration agreement invalidated the clause.

-Waiving the right to arbitrate
+Another instance of modified arbitration clauses causing it to be overturned was found in a privacy-related dispute between Amazon and its drivers who work under the company's Amazon Flex service.
+Amazon Flex drivers, who filed a class action lawsuit claiming that the company spied on private Facebook conversations, alleged that the updated 2019 terms related to Amazon Flex were not delivered properly to them, and that the 2016 terms, which did not include an arbitration clause, should apply.
+Ultimately, the Ninth Circuit decided that since Amazon was the party compelling arbitration, the burden of proof was on Amazon to prove that its flex drivers received notice of the 2019 updated terms, and that arbitration should not be compelled.

+Waiver

 Some courts have found that parties can waive their right to compel arbitration through various forms of actions.
 In California, as demonstrated by Davis v.
 Shiekh Shoes and Espinoza v.
 Superior Court, a party wishing to compel arbitration though failing to pay arbitration fees in a timely manner waives their right to compel arbitration, and must resolve the dispute in court.
 More importantly, the Supreme Court found in Morgan v.
 Sundance that a party which does not compel arbitration when a valid clause exists waives its right to compel arbitration.
 Justice Elena Kagan, writing for the court's unanimous ruling in favor of hourly Taco Bell employee Robyn Morgan, found that the Eighth Circuit created "special rules" in which Morgan was compelled to arbitrate based on Sundance's prejudice (delay) of compelling arbitration.